Back to blog

 • Extracting data from complex pages

 Most web scraping tools may not be able to extract information from complex websites.
 If you are looking to gather public information from complicated pages, you need to find a powerful web scraper that can return results without page blocks and breakdowns.
-An example of such tools is Scraper APIs.
-Scraper APIs help extract data and return easy to read, already parsed results.
-These tools are a great solution for companies of all sizes.
+An example of such tools is our Web Scraper API.
+It helps extract public data and return easy to read, already parsed results.
+This tool is a great solution for companies of all sizes.

 • Joining data from different sources